fabtesta/pcml2java-validator/README.md

     <version>1.0.0</version>
 </dependency>
 ```

+## Example
 Annotated an ArrayList of String to validate the length of every single element.

 ```
 @Size(max = 10) //THE ARRAY CAN CONTAIN MAX 10 ELEMENTS
-@ArrayOfStringsElementSize(singleElementSize =  2) //EVERY STRING IN THE ARRAY MUST BE LTE OF 2
-private ArrayList<String> listOfStrings;
+@ArrayOfStringsElementSize(singleElementSize =  2) //EVERY STRING IN THE ARRAY MUST BE LTE 2 CHARS LONG private ArrayList<String> listOfStrings;
 ```